Foreign Influence in Research

 How is Wayne State University keeping track of this issue?

-Wayne State University has formed a working group consisting of members from various offices across campus including Educational Outreach and International Programs, Internal Audit, Research Integrity, Sponsored Program Administration, and Technology Commercialization to review WSU's current policies and procedures, implement process improvements/changes, and provide guidance on this rapidly evolving topic.
+Wayne State University has formed a working group consisting of members from various offices across campus including Educational Outreach and International Programs, Internal Audit, Research Integrity, Sponsored Program Administration, and Technology Commercialization to review Wayne State's current policies and procedures, implement process improvements/changes, and provide guidance on this rapidly evolving topic.
 As rules change at the federal level and new policies or processes are proposed, those updates will be posted on this site and shared broadly across campus.

 What do I do if I have something I need to disclose to Wayne State University or a sponsor that I have never previously reported?